 The Otago Exercise Program (OEP) is a proven falls prevention program for older adults.¬† The OEP is especially beneficial for adults 75 years and older.¬† A 2018 clinical trial looked at the OEP to improve balance, fear of falling, and falls risk in older fallers with knee arthritis.

-Older adults performed the OEP 3 times per week in their own home.¬† After 6 months, those who were consistent with performing their exercises showed significant improvements in balance and reduced their fear of falling.¬† This study provides a framework to build your own home exercise program.
+Older adults performed the OEP 3 times per week in their own home.¬† After 6 months, people who were consistent with performing their exercises showed significant improvements in balance and reduced their fear of falling.¬† This study provides a framework to build your own home balance exercise program.

 The Basics of Balance Exercise